-Travel from Ninh Binh to Mai Chau?
-The best way is to rent a private car with driver from Ninh Binh city or Tam Coc.
+Traveling from Ninh Binh to Mai Chau?
+The best way is to rent a private car with a driver from Ninh Binh city or Tam Coc.
 The journey takes about 4-5 hours.
-We recommend you leaving Ninh Binh in the morning, so that you will have a half day for trekking in Mai Chau valley.
+We recommend leaving Ninh Binh in the morning so that you will have half a day for trekking in the Mai Chau valley.

 When to go trekking in Mai Chau?

 The climate of Mai Chau is tropical monsoon like the other places in northern Vietnam.
 The average annual temperature is 18°C with a maximum of 29°C in July and a minimum of 16°C in January.

 The best weather extends from late September to early May with temperatures ranging from 15°C to 30°C.

 It can be quite cold during winter from November to the end of February.
 From June to September, it is hot with stronger breezes and higher humidity.
 The temperatures are warmer in this time, varying between 28°C and 38°C.